robertstepanov/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  There is none, both relational DB's.
+NoSQL is non-relational

 - [ ] Why do tables need a `primary key`?

+  Because they are UNIQUE.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  Three or more tables

 ## Minimum Viable Product